 For example, a maximum transmission unit (MTU) is set at the device level, and it dictates how big a packet can be.
 A maximum segment size (MSS) measures payload size.

 Move through the GRE encapsulation process, and you won't change the size of your payload.
 But you will add two headers, and that could mean you violate MTU rules.
 Your clean, repackaged packets could be blown apart before they're delivered.

-GRE encapsulation attacks: definition and defence
+GRE encapsulation attacks: definition and defense

 The GRE protocol allows one device to talk to another, bypassing open filtering systems.
 Hackers love setups like this.
 With a little bit of tinkering, they can set up distributed denial of service (DDoS) attacks that crash your servers and take you offline.